prakash0906/ai-journal-app/Readme.md

 ### Adding Entries

 ```
-User: "Remind me to buy eggs next time I'm at the supermarket"
+User: Remind me to buy eggs next time I'm at the supermarket
+Assistant: I've added a new journal entry:
+  Category: reminder
-Assistant: "Got it!
-I've added 'buy eggs next time I'm at the supermarket' to your journal as a shopping item."
+  Entry: Remind me to buy eggs next time I'm at the supermarket

-User: "Alice says 'I should check out Kritunga for their awesome biryani'"
-Assistant: "Added!
-I've saved Alice's recommendation about Kritunga for awesome biryani."
+  You can view your reminders by asking "What are my reminders?" or "List my reminders".
+  What's next?
 ```

 ### Querying Entries

 ```
-User: "What is my shopping list?"
+User: What is my shopping list
-Assistant: "Here's your shopping list:
-- Buy eggs next time I'm at the supermarket
-- Milk and bread from grocery store"

-User: "I'm at the supermarket.
-What should I buy?"
-Assistant: "Here are your shopping items:
+Assistant: Let me check your journal entries...
-- Buy eggs
-- Get milk and bread"
+  Your current shopping list:
+  Eggs
+  You have 1 item on your shopping list.
+  Would you like to add something to your shopping list or view other journal entries?
 ```

 ### Handling Non-Journal Queries

 ```
-User: "What is 2+2?"
+User: What is 2+2?
-Assistant: "I'm only a journaling app.
-I can help you create journal entries, add reminders, maintain shopping lists, and retrieve your notes.
-I can't help with calculations or general knowledge questions."
+Assistant: I'm only a journal assistant.
+I can help you add, search, or organize your journal entries.
 ```

 ## Implementation Details

-### Function Calling

-The app uses OpenAI's function calling to structure interactions:

-1. **addJournalEntry**: Creates new journal entries with automatic categorization
-2. **queryJournal**: Retrieves entries based on user queries with optional filtering

 ### Hallucination Protection

 Multiple layers of protection:

 1. **System Prompt**: Clear instructions about capabilities and limitations
-2. **Function Schema**: Strict parameter validation
-3. **Response Validation**: Checks for inappropriate responses before display
+2. **Response Validation**: Checks for inappropriate responses before display

 ### Context Window Management

-- Maintains full conversation history in UI state
+- Maintains full conversation history in client-side (browser) in memory
-- Sends only last 10 messages to the model to stay within token limits
-- Summarizes older context if needed for continuity

 ### Server Memory